Turn real life into compelling stories

 Our video-based teaching platforms offer a flexible way to access lectures, while our Virtual Learning Environment makes it easy to study and learn online and interact with your tutor and fellow students.

 Our teaching methods include lectures, presentations by guest speakers and facilitators, workshops, and interactive and experiential learning activities.
-We will also give you reading and assignments to complete outside of classroom sessions to further develop your craft.
+There will be assignments, reading and discussions to complete outside of classroom sessions to develop your craft.

-You will be asked to submit an assignment at the end of each unit to demonstrate your learning.
-There are more details about how this course is assessed in the course guide.
-You will receive the course guide once you have enrolled.
+You will demonstrate your learning using a range of assignments submitted at the end of each unit.
+There are more details about how this course is assessed in the course guide we will send you once you have enrolled.

 Qualifications